Dybondzy/Communications_Authority/README.md

 John Essuman    Deputy Director of Research  -  Statement of Work

-Dinah Bondzie   Data Engineer                -  Consultant / Prok=ject Lead
+Dinah Bondzie   Data Engineer                -  Consultant / Project Lead

 X role ---
 X: The member in the X role will decide which technologies will be used for each step of the project.